toboshii/hajimari/README.md

 | name              | Name of the bookmark                      | String            |
 | url               | URL of the bookmark                       | String            |

+### Custom startpage setup

+1. Open Hajimari in your browser, click the hamburger menu in the lower lefthand corner.
+2. Modify the options you wish to change in the built-in YAML editor.
+3. Click `Save` and you'll be redirected to your new custom page with a random ID on the URL.
+Set this page as your homepage/new tab page.
+For Firefox I recommend the [New Tab Override](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) extension for the best experience.
+4. You can make further modifications to this page at anytime under the hamburger menu.

 Please note there is no authentication.
-You might want to run this behind a web server with reverse proxy capabilities.
+You might want to run this behind ingress with access restrictions.

 ## Contributing